-11 Dead, 6 Missing: The Latest on the Branson Duck Boat Sinking
+13 Dead, 4 Missing: The Latest on the Branson Duck Boat Sinking

 What is a duck boat?

 A duck boat is the colloquial name for an amphibious vehicle that can operate on land and in the water.
 The vehicles are based off a military design first used during World War II.
+They are now a common vehicle in lake tours around the world.

+Ride The Ducks Branson was acquired by entertainment giant Ripley in December 2017.